flamebarke/biovault/README.md

 5.  `python3 vault.py -m r` : read passwords

+*Note:*

-#### Note: you will need to modify variables `pm3_path` and `uid` in vault.py (lines 13,14) to reflect the path to the pm3 binary and your implants UID.
-If you already have data on sector 1, use the -z flag to zero out the user memory of sector 1 with NULL bytes.
+*You will need to modify variables `pm3_path` and `uid` in vault.py (lines 13,14) to reflect the path to the pm3 binary and your implants UID.*
+*If you already have data on sector 1, use the -z flag to zero out the user memory of sector 1 with NULL bytes.*

 ### Demo: